Euplectella

-Euplectella is a genus of glass sponges which includes the well-known Venus' Flower Basket.
+Euplectella is a genus of glass sponges which includes the Venus' Flower Basket.
 Glass sponges have a skeleton made up of silica spicules that can form geometric patterns.
-These animals are most commonly found on muddy sea bottoms in the Western Pacific and Indian Oceans.
-They are sessile organisms and do not move once attached to a rock.
-They can be found at depths between 100 m and 1000 m but are most commonly found at depths greater than 500 m.
+These animals are most commonly found on muddy sea bottoms of the Western Pacific and Indian Ocean.
+Like all adult sponges, they are sessile and do not move once attached to a rock.
+They can be found at depths between 100 and 1,000 m, but they are most commonly found at depths greater than 500 m.

-Anatomy
+Anatomy and diet

-Euplectella is a member of the class Sclerospongiae or glass sponges.
-The body shape of Euplectella is cylindrical and vase-like with a hole located at the top of the cylinder structure.
-This tubular shape is referred to as asconoid.
+Euplectella is a member of the class Hexactinellid or glass sponges.
+The body of Euplectella is cylindrical and vase-like with a hole at the top, a tubular shape referred to as asconoid.
 The inner structure of this animal is covered by a layer of choanocytes.
+The skeleton is made of silica arranged in cylindrical lattice patterns, enabling flexibility and resilience to damage.

-These sponges are anchored to the seafloor by thousands of spicules, long glassy fibers that are covered with recurved barbs.
-Spicules provide high beam strength support for anchoring and strengthening the structure of this animal.
-The skeleton is made of silica that is arranged in cylindrical lattice patterns.
-These patterns enable flexibility and resilience to damage.
+Glass sponges are anchored to the seafloor by thousands of spicules, long glassy fibers that are covered with recurved barbs.
+In Euplectella aspergillum, these high-load-bearing spicules have a solid silica core surrounded by dozens of thin layers that help provide extra tensile strength to anchor the animal.
+Each thin spicule is only 50 μm in diameter while measuring up to 10 cm (or 100,000 μm) in length.

-This species often has a symbiotic relationship with shrimp.
-One male and one female shrimp-like Stenopodidea breed and live inside the Venus Flower Basket, a member of the genus Euplectella.
-Stenopodidea offspring leave through holes in the sponge.
-Eventually if Stenopodidea become too large, they become trapped in the basket for the remainder of their lifetime.
-The pair of Stenopodidea that live inside Euplectella, clean it while the waste produced by Euplectella serves as food for the Stenopodidea.
+Euplectella are filter feeders that consume bacteria and small plankton.
+Water is drawn into their central cavity through the holes in the sides of the sponge.
+They absorb organic debris and microscopic organisms through this process.